Benefits of AI in Business: Case Studies and Real Outcomes

 Klarna AI Customer Service Results

-The nuance: Klarna initially went all-in on AI, laying off customer service staff and pausing hiring.
-By mid-2025, they acknowledged they'd "overpivoted" — customers complained about generic answers and inability to handle complex questions.
+Klarna initially went all-in on AI, laying off customer service staff and pausing hiring.
+By mid-2025, they acknowledged they'd "overpivoted."
+Customers complained about generic answers and inability to handle complex questions.

-Their current approach: AI handles high-volume, low-complexity requests (the "easy stuff"), while human agents handle complex and emotionally charged situations.
-CEO Sebastian Siemiatkowski admitted that "cost was too predominant an evaluation factor" and that "investing in the quality of human support is the way of the future."
+Their current approach: AI handles high-volume, low-complexity requests, while human agents handle complex and emotionally charged situations.
+CEO Sebastian Siemiatkowski admitted that "cost was too predominant an evaluation factor."

 What results did Siemens achieve with predictive maintenance?